baumgrai/domain/README.md

 ***domain* supports *Oracle*, *MS/SQL-Server*, *MySQL* and *MariaDB***

-1) Let all your 'domain' classes to persist extend `SqlDomainObject` class directly or indirectly (inheritance is supported)
-2) Let `Java2Sql` tool generate the SQL scripts for the persistence database and generate this database
-4) Configure the database connection (`db.properties`)
+Let all your 'domain' classes to persist extend `SqlDomainObject` class directly or indirectly (inheritance is supported) Let `Java2Sql` tool generate the SQL scripts for the persistence database and generate this database Configure the database connection (`db.properties`)
-5) In your application code:
+In your application:
    - Initially create a 'domain controller' and call `SqlDomainController#synchronize()` to load objects from persistence database
    - Create objects to persist using `DomainController#create()` or create them by constructors and register them for persitence with `DomainController#register()`
    - Persist objects with `#save()` - or create and immediately persist objects using `SqlDomainController#createAndSave()`